alfamirio/gb-emu-js/README.md

 **[Pan Docs](https://gbdev.io/pandocs/)** is the definitive community-maintained Game Boy hardware reference this emulator is based on.
 You can use rgbds and [rgbds-live](https://github.com/gbdev/rgbds-live) to compile your own games.
 A small snake demo game is included in this repository, compiled from asm and c code also included.

 You can find GB homebrew games at [itch.io](https://itch.io/games/free/tag-gameboy).
 Check also itch.io [gbjam](https://itch.io/jam/gbjam-13).
+It is recommended to use GB roms (no GBC) for simplicity.

 Examples:
 - [birb](https://lazydevs.itch.io/birb).
 H platf.